When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Pareto Improving CPRR Schemes

-The above lemma states that as long as the edge tolls $\ttau$ reduce the total system cost there exists a method to refund revenues that makes every user at least as well off as compared to that under the untolled case.
-We note that the above lemma was previously proven for the case of a strict inequality where $\alpha_g > 0$ and $C_{\ttau} < C_{\0}$.
-Since we consider the weak inequality $\alpha_g \geq 0$ and $C_{\ttau} \leq C_{\0}$, which suffices to show that the CPRR scheme is user-favorable, for completeness we provide a proof of Lemma~\ref{lem:PI-CPRR} in Appendix~\ref{apdx:lemma-pi-cprr-pf}.
+The above lemma states that as long as the edge tolls $\ttau$ reduce the total system cost, there exists a method to refund revenues that makes every user at least as well off as compared to that under the untolled case.
+Since this lemma is a slight modification to that shown in~\cite{GUO2010972}, (we consider weak inequalities $\alpha_g \geq 0$ and $C_{\ttau} \leq C_{\0}$, whereas~\cite{GUO2010972} considered strict inequalities $\alpha_g > 0$ and $C_{\ttau} < C_{\0}$) we present its proof in \ifarxiv Appendix~\ref{apdx:lemma-pi-cprr-pf} \else the extended version of this work~\cite{jalota-cprr} \fi for completeness.
 We now leverage Lemma~\ref{lem:PI-CPRR} to complete the proof of Proposition~\ref{prop:rev-refund-decreases-ineq}.